 I also have a long-standing interest in research performing organizations, research infrastructures and the international dimensions of S&T, including collaboration, migration/mobility of researchers and what is increasingly called ‘science diplomacy'.
 I am fascinated by the tensions between the heavily 'national' nature of science policies and the nationalistic rationales offered for them and both the universalist aspirations of the scientific enterprise and the unevenly globalised reality of modern (techno-)science.

 I have also recently been looking at non-university UK government S&T 'systems' under austerity and other pressures, building on some earlier, internationally comparative, work on government labs and on the ways in which expert advice is offered to, and sought by, policy-makers.
 These government S&T systems have now, of course, been put under fresh scrutiny following the Covid-19 pandemic.
 More generally I have written on trends and issues in UK science policy.

 Finally, I have worked extensively on futures/foresight studies on diverse topics.
 And I retain an interest in innovation in knowledge-intensive business services (KIBS) and in creative sectors, supervising PhD and post-doc projects in these areas though I don't actively research in them.

-Kieron's research has been funded by national governments, international organisations, UK research councils and NGOs.
-He has published in a range of journals including Research Policy, Research Evaluation and Science and Public Policy.
+My research has been funded by national governments, international organisations, UK research councils and NGOs.
+I have published in a range of journals including Research Policy, Regional Studies, Research Evaluation and Science and Public Policy.